openebs/openebs/contribute/design/1.x/upgrade/volume-pools-upgrade.md

         message: Unable to set desired replication factor to CV
         #reason is the actual error recieved by the function calls
         reason: invalid config for the volume
+        #lastUpdateTime is the time last modification of status occured
+        lastUpdateTime: "2019-10-03T14:37:03Z"
     ```

     The above spec will be used as a sub-resource under all the custom